How to Create an ESL Lesson Plan: Full Guide

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Questions to Ask Before Making a Lesson Plan
+What to Consider Before Making a Lesson Plan

 Give these questions some thought before you outline your TEFL lesson plans.
 Knowing the answers will save you time and aggravation down the road.

 1. Will you review what the school is teaching the students?
 Or will you create new learning goals?
-If the target language will be new, be sure it’s appropriate for the students’ level.
+If the target language is new, be sure it’s appropriate for the students’ level.

 2. Will you focus on speaking, reading, writing or listening?
 Or a combination?
 Your school may have a preference.